FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 Recruitment of staff within the Organisation will continue and in particular will focus on the

-replacement of staff following retirements, promotions and departures.--- 21
+replacement of staff following retirements, promotions and departures.
+---
+21

 As a major employer in the region, it is important that we provide employment opportunities